 |

-Worker ants feeding on a
+Worker ants feeding on liquid

-drop of ant bait.
-Ants consume the
+ant bait.
+Ants consume bait and take it

-it disrupts the colony.
+colony.
 Photo by E.A.
+DeAngelis.

 Other common names: sugar